Riktam-Santra/Fludex/README.md

 Open up the **main.dart** file in the /lib directory and press F5.
 It should say 'building windows application', in that case the app should launch in around 60 seconds.

 ![](https://i.imgur.com/rgBrEkJ.gif)

+## Known bugs

+Search bar
+ - after searching for a title, you must clear the search box then press enter so that the search bar is not selected anymore.

+Manga Reader
+ - Unnessary space between pages
+ - Sometimes, while scrolling back up, all the pages will reload causing the current position of the view to get disoriented.